joowd-k9/clear-api-test/docs/processing_engine/processor_execution_logic_v2.md

 ## 1) Overview & Architecture

+**Note:** This document covers only the core execution engine for individual processors.
+It does not include orchestration, manual triggers, external integrations, or factor management systems.

 The processor execution system provides:

 - **Configurable Execution Strategies**: Sequential, Threaded, or Process-based execution via Runners